 U-M Rogel Cancer Center Symptom Management and Supportive Care Program

 It is well known that the appropriate intake of vitamins and minerals is essential to overall health.
-This is likely the driving force behind the 49% of U.S. adults who are taking at least one dietary supplement.
+This is likely the driving force behind around half of U.S. adults who are taking at least one dietary supplement.
 Most people assume that multivitamin supplements are harmless, since they are perceived as natural.
 But a recent review of the research, which has been well represented in the media, has actually shown that there can be harm with nutrition supplement use in healthy populations.

 Other organizations including the Academy of Nutrition and Dietetics, the American Cancer Society, the American Institute of Cancer Research and the American Heart Association do not promote the use of dietary supplements to prevent cancer or heart disease.